SadhanaRaman/PremiumCalculator/readme.md

 Logging happens globally using a custom exception handler and nLog to write to a file.

 ###  Comments
 I have mentioned implementation details through the code as comments.
-As it stands I was only able to get started on the design, however given more time the solution could be expanded onto be able to:
+Given more time the solution could be expanded onto be able to:

 * Record each customer request on the DB (which could be potential leads).
 * Store and retrive the connection string and the premium calculation formula securly (Azure Key Valult).
-* Seperate the API and the front end into different projects, making the API reusable, Add Swagger to the API etc.
+* Seperate the API and the front end into different projects, making the API reusable.
+* Add Swagger to the API.
+* Make the form Responsive.